 Making + Manufacturing

-We partner with The Service Collaborative of WNY and WNY YouthBuild and other workforce development agencies to offer an 18-week training focused on small-batch manufacturing.
+We partner with The Service Collaborative of WNY and WNY YouthBuild and other workforce development agencies to offer an semester-long training focused on small-batch manufacturing.
 Students learn the basics of metalworking and digital fabrication, operating equipment and testing for ToolingU-SME certification for Certified Manufacturing Associate.
 Working alongside Buffalo Niagara Partnership, students are placed in 4 week internships with area employers.

 We work with students from WNY YouthBuild and OLV Human Services as well as youth in our summer programs.
 Students develop different skill sets and build pathways towards potential careers by collaborating on projects that are placed out in the Buffalo community.
 We celebrate all completed projects - benches, trellises, planters and other items - with on-site ribbon-cutting events to recognize student success and the work achieved.

 Each year we select a small number of proposals to construct for the community.
 If your organization would like to collaborate with us on developing a student designed and fabricated project, please start the process by getting in touch with [email protected].